anacostiaAI/anacostia-pipeline/README.md

     webserver = RootPipelineServer(name="test_pipeline", pipeline=pipeline, host="127.0.0.1", port=8000, logger=logger)
     webserver.run()
 ```
+To trigger the pipeline:
+1. Put the following code inside another python file.
+2. Name the file create_files.py (again, there is no reason you cannot name the file something else, but for the sake of simplicity, just name it create_files.py).
-Put the following code inside another python file, open up a new terminal and run this file
+3. Open up a new terminal and run the file like so: `python create_files.py`.
 ```python
 import time